CiscoDevNet/opendaylight-sample-apps/README.md

 * Serve as starter applications for Cisco DevNet hackathons, etc.

 Each application exists in its own subdirectory.
 Each application may have its own [README](./README.md), [LICENSE](./LICENSE), [CONTRIBUTING](./CONTRIBUTING.md), and [AUTHORS](./AUTHORS) file, otherwise the ones in this project level directory apply.

-> Copyright (c) 2015 Cisco Systems, Inc. and/or its affiliates